arbor-sim/nsuite/docs/validation.rst

 ==================

-A validation test runs a particular model, representing some physical system to simulate, against one or more sets of parameters, and compares the output to a reference solution.
-If the output deviates from the reference by more than a given threshold, the respective test is marked as a FAIL for that simulator.
+A validation test runs a particular model, representing some physical system to simulate, against one or more sets of parameters and compares the output to a reference solution.
+If the output deviates from the reference by more than a given threshold, the respective test is marked as failed for that simulator.

 Simulator output for each model and parameter set is by convention stored in NetCDF format, where it can be analysed with generic tools.